-- Storage all equipment, materials and chemicals will be stored within the site compound area.
+- Storage all equipment, materials and chemicals will be stored within the Site compound area.
 Chemical, fuel and oil stores will be stored on impervious bases within a secured bund of 110 % of the storage capacity. - Vehicles and refuelling standing machinery will have drip trays placed underneath to prevent oil and fuel leaks causing pollution to surface water and groundwater.
-Where practicable, refuelling of vehicles and machinery will be carried out on an impermeable surface in one designated area, well away from any watercourse or drainage systems.

-- Maintenance only emergency maintenance to construction plant will be carried out on-site and will preferably be carried out in one designated area on an impermeable surface well away from any watercourse or drainage, except where vehicles have broken down necessitating maintenance at the point of breakdown. - Toilet facilities on-site toilet facilities will be adequately designed and maintained to ensure all sewage is disposed of appropriately (see DMP). - Cement and concrete wet concrete operations will not be carried out within watercourses or close to watercourses unless specifically for the construction of new watercourse crossings or upgrading of existing watercourse crossings. - A buffer zone of 50 m will be maintained between all construction activity and watercourses, noting that there are five locations where this has not been possible as detailed in Technical Appendix 6.1. - The requirements of Control of Substances Hazardous to Health (COSHH) Regulations will be followed at all times.
+Where practicable, refuelling of vehicles and machinery will be carried out on an impermeable surface in one designated area, well away from any watercourse or drainage systems. - Maintenance only emergency maintenance to construction plant will be carried out on-site and will preferably be carried out in one designated area on an impermeable surface well away from any watercourse or drainage, except where vehicles have broken down necessitating maintenance at the point of breakdown. - Toilet facilities on-site toilet facilities will be adequately designed and maintained to ensure all sewage is disposed of appropriately (see DMP). - Cement and concrete wet concrete operations will not be carried out within watercourses or close to watercourses unless specifically for the construction of new watercourse crossings or upgrading of existing watercourse crossings. - A buffer zone of 50 m will be maintained between all construction activity and watercourses. - The requirements of Control of Substances Hazardous to Health (COSHH) Regulations will be followed at all times.